By Kathryn Shpak, Storyteller 1

 Always feeling a passion to lead, Pass is excited to have such a huge role in the changes being made at Post.
 “As the E-Senator, I want to make sure that the online students are readily equipped to succeed before, during, and after they graduate,” says Pass. “ I want them to feel like they are a part of the family at Post University by participating, attending, and having a say in school events and activities.”

 While the E-Senator position serves as a beginning towards building an inclusive campus community, the results will only add to the opportunities for online students.
 Vice President of SGA Adrianna Morgan explains that the goal is to integrate more online students into the SGA Senate meetings and have them participate in the four committees overseen by the Executive Board Members.
 Online students will be provided with a number to call into the SGA meetings.
 Pass is currently creating an online platform that will include information discussed by the SGA team as well as a means of communication with one another.
 They will be able to discuss events, conferences, and other material through messaging and video calls.

 Hopefully, with Pass being the voice for online students, he will gain the interest of others to join.
 “Being an asset to a cause that is bigger than myself has always been my intention in life.
 I truly enjoy helping others succeed with their personal and educational goals,” says Pass.

-Pass has already started discussing ideas via phone with the SGA President, and even made a trip from Massachusetts to come to campus and help out with the On Campus MBA Open House.
+Pass has already started discussing ideas via phone with the SGA President, and even made a trip from Massachusetts to come to campus and help out with the Main Campus MBA Open House.
 Pass is already beginning to devise plans and is eager to start working, hoping to be the change Post is striving to achieve.